Shiwu

-Shiwu (石屋, Wade–Giles: Shih-Wu) or Stonehouse (1272–1352) was a Chinese Chan poet and hermit who lived during the Yuan Dynasty.
+Shiwu (石屋, Wade–Giles: Shih2-Wu1, Pinyin: Shíwū) or Stonehouse (1272–1352) was a Chinese Chan poet and hermit who lived during the Yuan Dynasty.

 Shiwu was born in the town of Changshu, taking his name from the Shihwutung (Stonehouse cave) in Yushan.
 In 1292 Shiwu became a novice at Yushan's Hsingfu temple, a major monastic center at the time.
 He studied under master Yung-Wei and three years later was ordained and received the dharma name Ch'ing-hung.

 Biography

 He is said to have followed a monk to the Tianmu Mountains to meet with Chan master Kao-Feng.
 On his arrival Kao-feng asked why he came to his hermitage, to which Shiwu answered, "I've come for the Dharma".

 Kao-feng said, "The Dharma isn't so easy to find.
 You've got to burn your fingers for incense".

 Shiwu replied, "But I see the Master before me with my own eyes.
 How could the Dharma be hidden?".

 Kao-feng took him as his pupil and gave him the koan "All things return to one" for study.